slack-alert-logo.jpg

 {{- end }}

-We'll then define the alert severity variable with the levels critical, warning and info.
-Even though we mentioned that alerts of the severity info and critical might not be routed to Slack we'll add them to the template in case there's a different preference.
+Then, define the alert severity variable with the levels critical, warning, and info.
+Although alerts of the severity info and critical might not be routed to Slack, include them in the template in case there’s a different preference.

 {{ define "__alert_severity" -}}